 Directions

-1In the bottom of a salad bowl, whisk the lime juice, olive oil, garlic, jalapeno, and salt together.
-Stir in the herbs.
-(If making ahead of time, cover and refrigerate up to one day.)
+1In the bottom of a salad bowl, whisk together the lime juice, olive oil, minced garlic, diced jalapeno, and salt until well combined.
+Stir in the fresh herbs.
+If you’re preparing the salad in advance, you can cover and refrigerate it for up to one day.

-2When ready to serve the salad, cut the avocados in half, remove the pits, and cut into cubes.
+2When you’re ready to serve the salad, cut the avocados in half, remove the pits, and then cut them into cubes.

-3Add the cubed avocado and cucumber to the bowl with the dressing.
-Gently toss the avocado and cucumber around the bowl so that they are well coated in the dressing.
-Taste, and then season with additional salt and your favorite hot sauce (optional).
+3Add the cubed avocado and sliced cucumber to the salad bowl with the dressing.
+Gently toss the avocado and cucumber around the bowl to ensure they are evenly coated in the dressing.

 Adam and Joanne's Tips